Places

 - Lodging: Five-star city hotels, boutique desert camps, heritage resorts in AlUla, and coastal retreats.

 - Meetings & Venues: Hotel conference suites, private villas, desert tents, and yachts (with permits).
-Public religious services are restricted—we plan discreet gatherings that respect regulations.
+Public religious services are restricted, so we plan private gatherings in approved settings and brief leaders on local boundaries.

-- Dining: Saudi cuisine—kabsa, mutabbaq, date-based dishes, specialty coffee; we manage halal compliance and dietary needs.
+- Dining: Saudi cuisine including kabsa, mutabbaq, date-based dishes, and specialty coffee; we manage halal compliance and dietary needs.

 - Accessibility: Heritage sites involve uneven terrain; we secure accessible vehicles, rest breaks, and alternative experiences.